invinst/complaintDocumentREEs/README.md

 ## Goals
 - The goal of this program is to identify contexts that might not readily be apparent in certain groupings.
 One example is sexual violence/assault narratives that might be contained within a report.
 Each of these reports is categorized based on the nature of the complaint, but might contain additional problems - such as racial bias or paperwork issues, that might cause the report to be labeled under those problems rather than sexual violence/assault.
 This one-dimensional classification is problematic for researchers looking to evaluate metrics on these issues.
 Ideally, the first iteration of this program will be used to identify a broad swath of keywords and phrases that we can run on our reports collection and add additional dimensionality to the classification system.

 ## What this Repo Contains:
-(Anything in italics can be substituted for your own files for your own use)
+(Anything in italics can be substituted for your own files for your own use)<br>
 - *masterFile*.csv = a Master CSV that contains the raw text and its associated codes that the program takes as an input
 - preprocessing.py = a python file that organizes the raw text and associated codes into a dictionary that can be analyzed by the Relation Extraction model.
 - mostCommonWords.py = a python file that iterates over the raw text groupings and finds the most common words